-The House will be moved onto a new concrete foundation located at the southeast corner of the lot.
-The House shall be lifted below the sill plate.
-The existing foundation walls will not be moved.
+The George E. Lawrence House replica will be constructed on a new concrete foundation located at the southeast corner of the Lands.
 The new foundation shall be the same material (aggregate, colour, and strength) as the existing House's foundation.
 Note the building is to be a maximum .3m above grade.
 Refer to section 2.1.2 Foundation in the DL&A Plan.

-2. Roof Structure and Cladding:
+2. Roof Structure, Cladding, Rainwater Disposal, and Chimneys: